louieyan/r4ds-exercise-solutions/transform.md

 <div class="answer">

-By longest (shortest), I assume that the question is asking about the distance travelled, which is given in the variable `distance`, rather than air-time.
+By longest (shortest), I assume that the question is asking about the distance traveled, which is given in the variable `distance`, rather than air-time.

 To find the longest flight, sort `distance` in descending order using `desc()`.